Community Grants Program FAQs

 General FAQs

-Who will be making the grant selection decisions?
+Who makes the grant selection decisions?

 Can I contact Rust Foundation Board members to talk more about my application?